elmtree-askmo/cloudcannon-app/content/learn/health-studies/what-are-the-main-components-of-the-appendicular-skeleton.md

 url: /learn/health-studies/questions/what-are-the-main-components-of-the-appendicular-skeleton
 score: -1.0
 related_article1:
-    id: 100382
+    id: 100377
     title: >-
-        How does the pelvis connect the spine to the lower limbs?
+        How does the axial skeleton differ from the appendicular skeleton in terms of function?
-    subject: Medicine
+    subject: Health Studies
-    url: /learn/medicine/questions/how-does-the-pelvis-connect-the-spine-to-the-lower-limbs
+    url: /learn/health-studies/questions/how-does-the-axial-skeleton-differ-from-the-appendicular-skeleton-in-terms-of-function
 related_article2:
-    id: 100378
+    id: 100380
     title: >-
-        What are the specific bones included in the thorax?
+        What are the major bones in the arms and their functions?
     subject: Medicine
-    url: /learn/medicine/questions/what-are-the-specific-bones-included-in-the-thorax
+    url: /learn/medicine/questions/what-are-the-major-bones-in-the-arms-and-their-functions
 related_article3:
     id: 100356
     title: >-